Agnes Banks Natural Area

-The Agnes Banks Natural Area is a heritage-listed natural sand deposit, fauna habitat and native flora site at Rickards Avenue in the western Sydney suburb of Agnes Banks in the City of Penrith local government area of New South Wales, Australia.
+The Agnes Banks Natural Area is a heritage-listed natural sand deposit, fauna habitat and native flora site at Rickards Avenue in the western Sydney suburb of Agnes Banks, New South Wales, Australia.
 It is also known as The Natural Area and Agnes Banks Sand Deposits.
 The property is owned by CSR Limited and the NSW Office of Environment and Heritage.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 The Londonderry/Agnes Banks sand deposit was first recognised for its commercial potential in 1942.
 Sand had been extracted from the deposit for over thirty years, initially under consent from the then Cumberland County Council.
 Penrith City Council first issued consents in 1967 for the extraction of sand from land held under permissive occupancies from the Crown Lands Office and from land held under private tenure.

-Penrith Council later realised the need for an overall management framework for the extractive industries and during the mid 1970s formed a working committee consisting of Council, the then Department of Mines, Department of Lands and the extractive industry companies.
+Penrith Council later realised the need for an overall management framework for the extractive industries and during the mid-1970s formed a working committee consisting of Council, the then Department of Mines, Department of Lands and the extractive industry companies.
 This committee sought information and produced guidelines for co-ordinating ongoing extraction and rehabilitation within a defined management area.
 In 1982 after extensive consultation with the community in the locality, sand extraction companies and government agencies, Council adopted in principle the management plan, which, inter alia, addressed management of extraction, drainage, staged extraction and rehabilitation.
 Regular meetings of the parties were held to ensure compliance with the plan.

 Comments received from the NSW National Parks & Wildlife Service (NPWS) at the time indicated the Service's concern for the inter-relationships between sand extraction and the proposed nature reserve to the south of the management area.
 As a consequence provision was made for a 30 m wide buffer strip between areas designated for extraction and the nature reserve.

 The nature reserve proposal involved lengthy discussion with government agencies, Council and the extractive industry companies.
 The proposal was initiated by the Scientific Committee on Parks and Reserves in August 1968.
-This Committee had advised of the scientific value and uniqueness of the sand areas and of the threat to them posed by sand extraction.
+This committee had advised of the scientific value and uniqueness of the sand areas and of the threat to them posed by sand extraction.
 In the following years several proposals were advanced by the NPWS and by Benson of the National Herbarium, Royal Botanic Gardens.
 Negotiations between the parties continued until a compromise proposal put forward in 1978 by White of P. B. White Minerals (now Pacific Mining Pty.
 Ltd.) was finally accepted.
 However the NPWS although accepting the proposal, noted in correspondence to the Department of Lands at the time that the proposal was sub-optimal in area and composition.
 The Agnes Banks Nature Reserve was proclaimed on 26 March 1982.